gigerbytes/codingathsg_install/mac.md

-# Installing The Tools - Windows
+# Installing The Tools - Mac

 ---